infertux/infertux.github.io/about.md

 ### Contact

 You can contact me <a href="mailto:cedric AT felizard.eu" data-proofer-ignore>there</a>.
-Please use <a href="https://felizard.eu/.well-known/openpgpkey/hu/rodd8k134jmdtzwaydzw8krk4mtytw1p" title="0xEEC73D5809A98A9B" target="_blank">OpenPGP</a> if you can.
+Please use <a href="https://felizard.eu/.well-known/openpgpkey/hu/rodd8k134jmdtzwaydzw8krk4mtytw1p" title="0xEEC73D5809A98A9B" target="_blank">OpenPGP</a> if possible.

-You can also <a href="https://www.linkedin.com/in/cedricfelizard">hire me</a> for contract work or your crazy startup, I'm always interested to take on exciting projects.
+You may also <a href="https://www.linkedin.com/in/cedricfelizard">hire me</a> for contract work or your crazy startup, I'm always interested to take on exciting projects.

 ### Donations